How to Get Your Florida Learner’s License

 • Provide documents needed to establish your proof of identity, proof of social security number (if issued), and proof of residential address.
 Please visit FL DHSMV for information regarding these required documents

-• Take a knowledge exam containing 50 multiple choice questions about traffic laws and signs.
+• Take the Class E Knowledge exam containing 50 multiple-choice questions about traffic laws and signs.
 You must have 40 correct answers to pass (80%).
 If you do not pass on the first try, you will need to pay the knowledge exam retest fee.

 • Take vision and hearing tests